First Cohomology with Trivial Coefficients of All Unitary Easy Quantum Group Duals: Introduction

 \subsection{Background and context}

-In \cite{BanicaSpeicher2009} Banica and Speicher provided a way of constructing compact quantum groups (in the sense of \cite{Woronowicz1987b, Woronowicz1991, Woronowicz1998}) by solving infinite combinatorics puzzles: They introduced three operations on the collection of all equivalence relations of disjoint unions of finite sets and showed that each subset which is closed under these operations gives rise to a compact quantum group.
-An uncountable number of such sets and of the resulting so-called \enquote{easy} quantum groups and, in fact, all there can be, have since been found in \cite{BanicaSpeicher2009, BanicaCurranSpeicher2010, Weber2013, RaumWeber2014, RaumWeber2016a, RaumWeber2016b}.
-In \cite{TarragoWeber2018}, Tarrago and Weber extended Banica and Speicher's operations to the collection of all \enquote{two-colored} partitions, thus providing even more quantum groups to find.
-The classification program they initiated to determine all sets closed under the operations is still ongoing (see \cite{TarragoWeber2018, Gromada2018, MangWeber2020, MangWeber2021a, MangWeber2021b, MangWeber2021c, Maassen2021}).
-The construction has since been further extended to partitions with arbitrarily many \enquote{colors} by Freslon in \cite{Freslon2017}, to \enquote{three-dimensional} sets by Cébron and Weber in \cite{CebronWeber2016} and to equivalence relations on graphs instead of sets by Man\v{c}inska and Roberson in \cite{MancinskaRoberson2020}.
+In \cite{BanicaSpeicher2009}, Banica and Speicher provided a way of constructing compact quantum groups (in the sense of \cite{Woronowicz1987b, Woronowicz1991, Woronowicz1998}) by solving infinite combinatorics puzzles: They introduced three operations on the collection of all equivalence relations of disjoint unions of finite sets and showed that each subset which is closed under these operations gives rise to a compact quantum group.
+An uncountable number of such sets and of the resulting so-called ``easy'' quantum groups and, in fact, all there can be, have since been found in \cite{BanicaCurranSpeicher2010,BanicaSpeicher2009, RaumWeber2014, RaumWeber2016a, RaumWeber2016b, Weber2013}.
+In \cite{TarragoWeber2018}, Tarrago and Weber extended Banica and Speicher's operations to the collection of all ``two-co\-lo\-red'' partitions, thus providing even more quantum groups to find.
+The classification program they initiated to determine all sets closed under the operations is still ongoing (see \cite{ Gromada2018,Maassen2021, Mang2022, MangWeber2020, MangWeber2021a, MangWeber2021b, MangWeber2021c, TarragoWeber2018}).
+The construction has since been further extended to two-co\-lo\-red partitions with arbitrarily many ``colors'' by Freslon in \cite{Freslon2017}, to ``three-dimensional'' sets by C\'ebron and Weber in \cite{CebronWeber2016} and to equivalence relations on graphs instead of sets by Man\v{c}inska and Roberson in \cite{MancinskaRoberson2020}.